-Management Discussion & Analysis Three-Month Period Ended March 31, 2022 (Expressed in Canadian Dollars)
+Management Discussion & Analysis Six-Month Period Ended June 30, 2022 (Expressed in Canadian Dollars)

-- II.
+- (b) Corporate Transaction: On August 18, 2021, the Company announced a plan to spinout the Ball Creek project into a new company ("SpinCo") by way of a Plan of Arrangement under the British Columbia Corporation Act.
+Shareholders of the Company will maintain their existing ownership of common shares in the Company and gain new shares of SpinCo on a ratio to be determined. - (c) Project Update: A limited 2022 work program involving two weeks relogging of historic drill core and prospecting was completed in July.
+Results from this program will be used to guide future drill programs. - III.
 Axe: The Axe project covers multiple alkalic copper-gold porphyry centers in the Southern Quesnellia Terrane of south-central British Columbia.
 The primary target on the project is an outcropping porphyry copper target at the 1516 zone which is expressed on the surface as 2,200 metres by 400 metres zone of greater than 150 ppm copper in soils. - a) Acquisition Agreement: On December 6, 2016, the Company acquired a 100% interest in the Axe property from Liberty Leaf Holdings Ltd. ("Liberty Leaf") and Bearclaw Capital Corp. ("Bearclaw"), subject to: - 1.0% NSR royalty covering 21 claims and the Company has an option to repurchase the 1.0% NSR royalty for \$1.5 million; and - 2.0% NSR royalty on four separate claims and the Company has an option to repurchase 1.0% of the NSR royalty \$1.0 million and the remaining 1.0% NSR royalty for \$2.0 million.